RKelln/5-directions/data_in_practice/companion.md

 * Responsibility
 * Ethics

+FAIR principles are findable, accessible, interoperable, and reusable data.
+In other words, place good signposts to your data, access it through standard doors and locks, storing it on standard sized paper with good labels, and note everything in an index.

+CARE principles add community benefit from the data, getting consent from the community and inviting them to be stewards of the data, a responsibility to share how the data will be used, and holistic data ethics that includes the community's wellbeing at all stages of the data life cycle.

-Let's explain this with an example dataset of collected and new photos of cultural heritage and art from a particular people and the land they live on.
+Let's explain this with an example dataset of collected and new photos of cultural heritage and art from a particular community and the land they live on.

 Following [Suzanne Kite's](https://kitekitekitekite.com/) [_How to Build Anything Ethically_](https://kitekitekitekite.com/portfolio/items/indigenous-protocols-and-artificial-intelligence-position-paper/) questions, we can start a data project by identifying and connecting with elders and knowledge keepers of the community.
 They will help to identify other stakeholders, both human and non-human, past and present.